zulily/stevedore/README.md

-# Stevedore
+# stevedore

 > A simple CI server for building and publishing Docker images to a private registry

-Stevedore automates the process of checking out new code, building it, and creating a new Docker image.
+`stevedore` automates the process of checking out new code, building it, and creating a new Docker image.

 ## Overview

-Stevedore listens for changes in a set of configured git repos.
-When a new change is detected, Stevedore will:
+`stevedore` listens for changes in a set of configured git repos.
+When a new change is detected, `stevedore` will:

 * fetch the lastest commits on your repo's `master` branch
 * call `make` to build the default `make` target (if your repo contains a `Makefile`)